I present to you Cookie Dough Macarons. Combining two of my favorite things: cookie dough, and macarons.

 Cookie Dough Buttercream

-- Place butter in the bowl of a stand mixer.
+- Place the butter in the bowl of a stand mixer.
 Cream for 30 seconds at high speed.

 - Turn mixer off.
 Add sifted powdered sugar to the bowl.
 Mix on low.